PabloJM21/Segmentation-Denoising-with-U-Net/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
--Ronneberger, O., Fischer, P., & Brox, T. (2015).
+- Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-net: Convolutional networks for biomedical image segmentation.
 In International Conference on Medical image computing and computer-assisted intervention (pp. 234-241).
 Springer, Cham.
--Kaggle for providing the dataset.
+- Kaggle for providing the dataset.